snifflecry1/SauceDemoTesting/README.md

    - Click **"Save"** to apply the configuration.
    - To run the pipeline, click **"Build Now"** from the job's main page.

-## Conclusion
-You now have Jenkins set up to run the **SauceDemoTesting** pipeline.
-The pipeline will automatically pull code from the main branch and execute the steps defined in the `Jenkinsfile`.